burnt-labs/burnt-networks/README.md

 # burnt-networks

- Reference config for all Burnt networks
+Reference config for all Burnt networks.

+Please refer to the [official documentation](https://docs.burnt.com) for more details.

 ## Mainnet